sachhg/pgpilot/README.md

 These are **single-machine** numbers: the primary and both replicas share the same CPU, so they **cannot** show the horizontal read-scaling win that separate replica hardware would give.
-They isolate two things instead — the cost of the proxy hop and routing, and how the read-your-writes fence behaves under writes.
+They isolate two things instead: the cost of the proxy hop and routing, and how the read-your-writes fence behaves under writes.
 This is where pgpilot *loses*, published plainly.